mbezjak/rollback-on-exception/README.md

 }
 ```

-This code works as long as `sql.call` never throws
+The code works for as long as `sql.call` never throws `java.sql.SQLException`.
-`java.sql.SQLException`.
-Valid reasons for throwing exception are: row or page
+Valid reasons for throwing exception are: row or page lock, duplicate record,
-lock, duplicate record, procedure raising exception, connection problems,
+procedure raising exception, connection problems, replication or as simple as
-replication or as simple as *someone-renamed-my-procedure* error.
-No matter what
+*someone-renamed-my-procedure* error.
+No matter what the reason is,
-the reason is, `java.sql.SQLException` is a checked exception.
-No transaction
+`java.sql.SQLException` is checked exception.
+No transaction rollback occurs
-rollback occurs under such circumstances.
+under such circumstance.

 Simple
 [google search](http://www.google.com/#q=grails+rollback+on+checked+exception)